BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 26/10/2019
 ---
 Today I've been at the [DevForge](https://www.facebook.com/KonferencjaDevForge/) conference in Bialystok.
 Presentations on the conference was technically advanced and had high quality 🔥👍❤.
 As always after conferences now there are some aspects to think about in my career...🤔

+27/10/2019
+---
+I realized that I lost motivation for studies and for a work.
+I really like to study and for sure I like my job, but something is wrong... maybe I'm too overwhelmed? 🤯

+28/10/2019
+---
+Monday :) I did a good job at work and finally almost finished bug that follow me for a few days.
+I think that that's the reason why I lost motivation for a work 🙄.
+Btw.
+I practiced TDD today and it was quite fun 😉

+29/10/2019
+---
+Today I worked in an office - recently I started to like work from there 😮.
+I also started a new morning routine - morning workout - 4 times a week 💪.
+I've been doing it for two days and after these workouts I felt great 👊!

+30/10/2019
+---
+Today I had fasting.
+It is tough to not eat a whole day... and what if some people doing that for few days 🤯?
+It's amazing feeling and I want to do that every month.

+31/10/2019
+---
+Last day of October ☺️.
+I practice cold showers for a few days in the morning after workouts 💧💧.
+It's very stimulating - you have more energy and enjoy when the shower is over 😂!

+01/11/2019
+---
+Yohoo, it's November already 😀🙌!
+Today was my dad's birthday.
+He invited the whole family and we celebrated 🎈.
+There were many cakes 🎂, gifts 🎁and valuable conversations 😊.

+02/11/2019
+---
+I spent most of this autumn Saturday doing one of my university projects.
+But in the evening I went to the swimming pool with my friends - it was very fun 😅.
+I really like and appreciate such moments 😍.